andrealvesguimaraes/thread-tcp-check/README.md

   </ol>
 </details>

+## About
+Using Rust to Build CLI Application to Check Socket Connection of Multiple Hosts by Thread Mode

 ## Installing Rust
 If you’re running macOS, Linux, or another Unix-like OS.
 To download Rustup and install Rust, run the following in your terminal, then follow the on-screen instructions.